 Yup.
 Aussies call Christmas a “Chrissie.”
 In Australia, cold seafood Christmas dinners are preferred over hot turkey ones.

 Facey = Facebook

-Mostly popular among university students in Australia wanting to refer to Facebook.
+It is mostly popular among university students in Australia who want to refer to Facebook.

 Barbie = Barbeque